 To make a cup, all you need are the leaves, water, and an optional strainer.
 Boil some water and pour the leaves into your cup.
 Then, pour the boiled water onto the leaves and leave the tea to steep.
 To avoid swallowing the leaves, you can use a reusable strainer or bag.
 This way, you can easily enjoy a cup of tea without worrying about the leaves.

-With this eco-friendly alternative, you’ll be saving costs, getting all the tea flavors, and also protecting the environment.
+When you buy loose leaf tea, an eco-friendly alternative, you'll save costs, get all the tea flavors, and protect the environment.

 Statista Research Department.
 (2021, March 19).
 Volume of tea consumption worldwide from 2012 to 2025